The Hubble Constant from Blue Type Ia Supernovae: Introduction

-To determine the intrinsic brightness of an SN Ia, one needs to account for foreground dust extinction in its host galaxy accurately.
-The degeneracy between the SN~Ia intrinsic colors and extrinsic reddening due to line of sight host galaxy extinction \citep{Mandel17, 2019ApJ...874..150B, 2021ApJ...909...26B, 2022MNRAS.515.2790W} poses a significant challenge.
-Recent studies show that SNe~Ia with very red observed colors lead to an excess of positive residuals in the Hubble scatter distribution, which exhibits a trend of larger intrinsic scatter for redder SN~Ia \citep[e.g.,][]{2021ApJ...909...26B, 2023ApJ...945...84P, 2021MNRAS.501.4861K, 2023MNRAS.519.3046K}.
-Independent of the modeling and analysis approach, and whether or not additional correction steps (e.g., host galaxy mass step) are included, the origin of this distribution is largely ascribed to variations in the total-to-selective-extinction parameter, $R_{V}$.
+To determine the intrinsic brightness of an SN Ia, one needs to account for foreground dust extinction in its host-galaxy accurately.
+The degeneracy between the SN~Ia intrinsic colors and extrinsic reddening due to line of sight host-galaxy extinction \citep{Mandel17, 2019ApJ...874..150B, 2021ApJ...909...26B, 2022MNRAS.515.2790W} poses a significant challenge.
+Recent studies show that SNe~Ia with very red observed colors lead to a larger rms scatter between the data and the best-fit model \citep[e.g.,][]{2021ApJ...909...26B, 2023ApJ...945...84P, 2021MNRAS.501.4861K,2022MNRAS.516.4822R,2023MNRAS.519.3046K}.
+Independent of the modeling and analysis approach, and whether or not additional correction steps (e.g., host-galaxy mass step) are included, the origin of this distribution is largely ascribed to variations in the total-to-selective-extinction parameter, $R_{V}$.